Tide of terror shifts in Haiti as U.S. nurse and her child are abducted

 But since the document came out, terror seems to have changed sides once more.
 In recent weeks, local groups have documented a spike in kidnappings and killings of civilians.
 Between May and mid-July, at least 40 people were abducted and 75 killed.
 The case of Dorsainvil and her child, among others, might signal the end of Haiti’s brief period of respite.

-Tensions soared last week when dozens of Haitians sought refuge in front of the U.S. embassy in Port-au-Prince, attempting to flee the violence caused by the Kraze Baryè gang, a group that has been responsible for several high-profile kidnappings since June, including that of a famous radio host and her husband, the former head of Haiti’s electoral council.
+Tensions soared last week when dozens of Haitians sought refuge in front of the U.S. Embassy in Port-au-Prince, attempting to flee the violence caused by the Kraze Baryè gang, a group that has been responsible for several high-profile kidnappings since June, including that of a famous radio host and her husband, the former head of Haiti’s electoral council.

 Soon after, agents of the national police used tear gas to disperse the group of residents.